Craig and Sara Noyes

 These truths kept teaching that night, however.
 How spectacular that I, not by an act of my own, have been given the most honorable position as a child of God; an unshakable, inviolable, unquestionable identity.
 How I long so badly for the worldly desires of comfort and predictability.
 I don’t want to sweat anymore, I don’t want these mystery sicknesses.
 I don’t want to see a boat heading our way on the water and wonder if they are coming to rob us.
 I want my kids to go to a good Christian school and for us to have the house on 10 acres and the summer barbecues.
 But then I remember I’m just a temporary resident.
 This is a hotel stay on the way to my forever dwelling.
 No one in their right mind repaints and buys new carpet for a hotel room.
 What am I thinking – wanting to walk away from what God has called us to because it’s uncomfortable for a little while?
 I, while tempted to dread what it will be like to actually build these houses and live among these people, was reminded that I too have a Shepherd – a Guardian who won’t let me be lost.

 I had these thoughts on the first evening of my recent trip into Pano with Josh; for a short “pre-build” trip.
 While there, we worked at clearing and leveling the ground, mixing cement, and pouring bases for my house posts.
 It was very productive and very intense.
 It’s quite intimidating to think we’ve got 10x that work to go on those houses in that heat and no promise of help to do it.
 Please, please pray that we can get help in the country to build these houses.
-Please pray for the Tartaglia family – that is ready and willing to fill the LC role for a short stint (until Oct 2021) – to all be able to get in the country, or for the wisdom to know it’s just not time for our team to build yet.

 That first day of work; sick, out of shape, working in the tropical sun, and thinking of what the next year and 10 years hold for us – I found I understood 2 Corinthians 4:16-17 in a way I had not before.